 - Stiff Upper Lip: Clive's announcement that he is going to faint in the film.

 - Suddenly Sexuality: Subverted.
 In the book, Clive decides overnight that he is no longer in love with Maurice and now is attracted to women, having grown out of his interest in men.
 This is all told to the reader from his perspective.
-At the end, it's revealed that only much later that would he realize he was kidding himself.
+At the end, it's revealed that only much later would he realize he was kidding himself.
 Since this is all internal monologue, the movie opted to make it more obvious that he was just giving up for respectability's sake.

 - Train-Station Goodbye: Maurice is sent home after disobeying the dean at Cambridge.
 Maurice and Clive hold hands until their hands are "ripped from one another".